 The reasoning for this decision is that this is part of the natural process.

 If we view the world through the lens of impermanence, then a broken or chipped statue may just be something impermanent that gets an opportunity to stay with you.

-On another angle, a chipped statue may mean an aged statue.
-Just like the wrinkles on our faces when we age, these natural lines of time show a rich history behind this statue and how long it has been with us through many chapters of our lives.
+From another angle, a chipped statue may mean an aged statue.
+Just like the wrinkles on people's faces when they age, these natural lines of time show a rich history behind this statue and how long it has been with us through many chapters of our lives.

 This is why we see many ancient sites or statues are left untouched.
 Even if they decide to do some renovations to them, they are very careful not to mess with the natural beauty of things and allow the universal natural forces to take care of the rest.

 When none of the above options seem to work in your case, maybe we can just: